346. Consent and Early Withdrawal or Cessation of Participation

 The voluntary nature of participation in research requires the investigators to inform each participant she/he/they may discontinue participation in an ongoing research study, without penalty or loss of benefits to which she/he/they may be otherwise entitled (per general requirements for informed consent at 45CFR46.116 item (b)(8)).
 A participant can leave a research study at any time.
 When withdrawing from the study, the participant should let the research team know that he/she/they wishes to withdraw.
 A participant may provide the research team with the reason(s) for leaving the study, but is not required to provide their reason.

 Per 45CFR46.116 items (c) (2) and (4), when applicable researchers must inform each participant of:

 - the anticipated circumstances under which the Principal Investigator (PI) may terminate a participant’s participation in the study, regardless of the participant's consent; and

 - the consequences of a participant's decision to withdraw from non-exempt research and the procedures for orderly and safe termination of her/his/their participation.

 Other information and nonbinding recommendations may be found in the OHRP guidance for withdrawal of participants.

 The IRB application requires University and affiliate researchers to describe plans both for investigator and participant-initiated withdrawal.
 The consent form templates and instructions address the requirements for informed consent and discontinuation of participation, including requirements to inform participants of anticipated conditions under which termination of participation may occur.

 Reasons for Discontinuation of Participation

-Information about the reasons a participant chooses to end her/his participation in the study allows the PI and the IRB to identify potential problems related to the conduct of the research.
-For example, high withdrawal rates secondary to serious adverse events require
+Information about the reasons a participant chooses to end her/his/their participation in the study allows the PI and the IRB to identify potential problems related to the conduct of the research.
+For example, high withdrawal rates secondary to serious adverse events require:

 - re-consideration of both the magnitude and probability of research risks may be greater than originally anticipated and